 The WVVG recognises that maternally derived antibody (MDA) significantly interferes with the efficacy of most current core vaccines administered to pups and kittens in early life.

-As the level of MDA varies significantly between litters, the VGG recommends the administration of three vaccine doses to pups, with the final of these being delivered at 16 weeks of age or above.
+As the level of MDA varies significantly between litters, the VVG recommends the administration of three vaccine doses to pups, with the final of these being delivered at 16 weeks of age or above.

 CORE VACCINES = Distemper, Hepatitis and Parvovirus vaccines (C3)